 Once you have opened a brokerage account with Robinhood, the next step is to initiate the transfer within Robinhood.
 This is only possible via the Robinhood app, so you will want to download this onto your phone.

 One of the options for funding your new Robinhood account will be to transfer in an existing brokerage account.
-That is the option you will want to select.
+That is the option you will want to select if you are creating a new Robinhood account.

 The transfer process usually takes around a week.
 Once you begin the transfer out of M1, your account will be restricted from placing trades.
 Keep in mind, it will end up costing you $25 to complete the transfer.
 Robinhood reimburses you up to $75 for the transfer, however M1 Finance charges $100 to transfer your account.